 Do you have someone (a toxic person) in your life that fits any of the above?

 I DID, and I have worked very hard to remove them from my life and my family’s lives.
-I have completely removed some on every level, others I have very limited contact with or set clear boundaries.
+I have completely removed some on every level, others I have very limited contact with or set clear boundaries. this was the best act of self-care I have ever given myself.

 That decision takes a lot of consideration and sitting down and working it out to the best of your ability.